panmat7/conv-file-quality-assurance/README.md

 ---

-# 📄 License
+# 📄License

 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

 ---

-# 📦 Third-Party Licenses
+# 📦Third-Party Licenses

 This project uses external libraries such as Emgu.CV, ExifTool, and Siegfried.
 See the [NOTICE](NOTICE) file for third-party license information.

 ---

-# 🤝 Contributing
+# 🤝Contributing

 We are not accepting contributions for now.